net-snmp/net-snmp/htdocs/docs/readmefiles/README.Panasonic_AM3X.txt

    You will need to know your SNMP community.
 For this example, we will use "public".

-   snmpwalk -v 2c -m ALL -c public -t 100 localhost .1.3 > snmpwalk.txt
+   snmpwalk -v 2c -m ALL -c public -t 100 localhost .1.3 &gt; snmpwalk.txt
    more snmpwalk.txt

    This should return a considerable amount of output.